 While a lot of the synth apps available for iOS feature their own built in touchscreen keyboards these are far from the most practical when it comes to actually trying to play music.
 Getting a good MIDI keyboard will make everything considerably easier, especially one with extra midi controls like knobs or sliders as you can assign these to parameters on the iPad giving you an extra element of control over your sound when performing.

-If you’re wanting to hook up some hardware or you’re a guitarist or bassist wanting to run through some iOS effects then you’ll need an audio interface to actually get the output of your instrument into your iPad.
-There’s a whole range of different options out there depending on what you’re wanting to acheive, IK Multimedia’s iRig is great a great iOS specific interface for guitarists and bassists that simply plugs into the device’s headphone jack.
+If you’re wanting to hook up some hardware or you’re a guitarist or bassist wanting to run through some iOS effects then you’ll need an audio interface to actually get the output from your instrument and into your iPad.
+There’s a whole range of different options out there depending on what you’re wanting to acheive, IK Multimedia’s iRig is great iOS specific interface for guitarists and bassists that simply plugs into the device’s headphone jack.
 However, any USB audio interface should work as long as you have the correct connection.

 So you’ve got all your kit set up, what now?
 Well you’re going to want to get some apps to use live and there’s a whole host of apps available for you.
 For keys players, having so many versatile apps at your fingertips can be a godsend with a whole load of great synth apps, such as Moog Model 15, Sunrizer and Magellan, just to name a few.
 In addition there’s a ton of great effect apps for adding an extra dimension to your sound.

 For guitarists, apps like IK Multimedia’s AmpliTube or Positive Grid’s BIAS apps can do a fantastic job of shrinking your rig by providing amp and effects modelling at a fraction of the price and size of the real world equivalent.